 About your newborn’s first week of life

 The outside world is very different from the womb, where it’s dim, the temperature is constant, and noise is muffled.
-You can help your baby get used to the outside world by giving her warmth, love, security, attention – and lots of cuddles and smiles.
+You can help your baby get used to the outside world by giving them warmth, love, security, attention – and lots of cuddles and smiles.

-Changes in your newborn’s appearance in the first week of life
+Your newborn’s appearance in the first week of life

 Feeding and sleeping in the first week of life